Service Monitoring

 You can specify the time, streaming domain name, area, statistical granularity, and status code to view the trend chart of the corresponding status code, as shown in Figure 3.

-The trend chart displays the number of status codes returned by the server.
+The trend chart shows the number of status codes returned by CDN in response to the stream pull requests by Media Live.

 CDN Concurrent Downstream Requests